Jesus Loves Mommy: Salvation In Spite of my Motherhood

 “Go on ahead, I’ll catch up!”
 I stayed behind to change a poopy diaper.

 “I didn’t know you were coming.
-I am so glad you are here!”
+No, no, I am so glad you are here!”
 I gave away my dinner to a college-baby who popped in for the evening.

 “Oh please, I don’t need new shoes!”
 And I hobbled through the next few months in shoes that needed to be replaced a year ago.